pjbartlein/REarthSysSci/overview.md

    1:  Introduction and infrastructure               Install R, RStudio
    2:  Using R for data visualization and analysis   Using R exercise
    3:  Earth-system science data
-   4:  netCDF, HDF, etc.                             Install netCDF and Panoply
+   4:  netCDF in R                                   Install netCDF and Panoply
-   5:  raster, terra & stars                         File transfer
+   5:  terra and netCDF in R                         File transfer
    6:  Plots (1)                                     Text editor
    7:  Plots (2)                                     Project dataset selection
    8:  Maps (1)                                      Markdown and Markdown